mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 By default it is set to UTC.

+>[!NOTE]
+> Setting a proper timezone is important for some instances such as using Nextcloud applications like [Calendar](https://apps.nextcloud.com/apps/calendar) and [Forms](https://apps.nextcloud.com/apps/forms) where it is possible to set an expiration date to a form.

 ### Configure memory caching (optional)

 Nextcloud recommends to set up memory caching for improving performance and preventing file locking problems.
 You can use [APCu](https://pecl.php.net/package/APCu), [Memcached](https://www.memcached.org/), and [Redis](https://redis.io/).